ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

 .. tip::

-   Publishing and consuming data can be seen as a round-trip in ADIOS2.
+   Publishing and consuming data is a round-trip in ADIOS2.
-   ``Put`` and ``Get`` APIs for write/append and read modes aim to be "symmetric".
-   Hence, reusing similar functions, objects, semantics as much as possible.
+   ``Put`` and ``Get`` APIs for write/append and read modes aim to be "symmetric", reusing functions, objects, and semantics as much as possible.

-The rest of the section explains the important concepts
+The rest of the section explains the important concepts.

 BeginStep
 ---------

    Begins a logical step and return the status (via an enum) of the stream to be read/written.
    In streaming engines ``BeginStep`` is where the receiver tries to acquire a new step in the reading process.
    The full signature allows for a mode and timeout parameters.
    See :ref:`Supported Engines` for more information on what engine allows.
    A simplified signature allows each engine to pick reasonable defaults.

 .. code-block:: c++

    // Full signature
    StepStatus BeginStep(const StepMode mode,
                         const float timeoutSeconds = -1.f);

    // Simplified signature
    StepStatus BeginStep();